GSA/coe-industry-day/README.md

 5. **[IT Infrastructure Optimization](https://coe.gsa.gov/centers-of-excellence/it-infrastructure/)**

 ## Where things stand
-With Phase I [well under way](https://coe.gsa.gov/updates/), the CoEs are now looking to implement a variety of the recommendations that have arisen through our [human-centered design](https://www.gsa.gov/cdnstatic/HCD-Discovery-Guide-Interagency-v12-1.pdf) and user-focused research.
-We are working hard to begin Phase II before the end of Fiscal Year 2018.
+With Phase 1 [well under way](https://coe.gsa.gov/updates/), the CoEs are now looking to implement a variety of the recommendations that have arisen through our [human-centered design](https://www.gsa.gov/cdnstatic/HCD-Discovery-Guide-Interagency-v12-1.pdf) and user-focused research.
+We are working hard to begin Phase 2 before the end of Fiscal Year 2018.

 # Thank you!
 We thank you in advance for your interest in IT modernization and our Industry Day!